alteous/alteous.github.io/markdown/index.md

 I've been asked a few times why I wrote my own site generator rather than use an existing static site generator.
-There are two reasons: (1) it's an exercise for me to learn some Python; (2) this is _my_ website and I like to think the code and the design is a reflection of me.
+There are two reasons: (1) it's an exercise for me to learn some Python; (2) I wanted a minimalistic website.